 What will happen to City Hall (School District Land Transfer)?

-The City and the School District have an agreement whereby the City may lease the 575 Dorset Street City Hall building and three acres it is located on to the School District.
+The City and the School District have an agreement whereby the School District may lease the 575 Dorset Street City Hall building and land it is located on.
 The School District, after three years, may elect to own this property, for a nominal consideration.
-The Recreation Department will continue to use 575 Dorset Street as needed.
+The Recreation Department will continue to use 575 Dorset Street as needed with staff offices relocating to180 Market Street.
 The City will retain use of the Fire Station and the land which is associated with it.

 Library Children's Section